Laibach Share New Rendition Of Billie Holiday’s “Strange Fruit”

 Billie Holiday recorded her version of “Strange Fruit” on April 20, 1939.
 The track, originally written by Jewish school teacher Abel Meeropol, was in response to lynching in U.S. southern states.
 A year later, Meeropol, a socialist, was called to testify before a committee investigating communism and asked whether the U.S. Communist Party had paid him to write “Strange Fruit.”
 Later in 1999, the ditty was named the song of the century by Time Magazine.

-While talking about the song, Laibach says: “There’s something that’s still very radioactive about the song; it’s still relevant because race is still relevant.
+While talking about the song, Laibach said: “There’s something that’s still very radioactive about the song; it’s still relevant because race is still relevant.
 The impulses that Meeropol was talking about are very much still with us, on the front pages of our newspapers and across our social media every day.
 For us, ‘Strange Fruit’ evokes racial injustice, representing not just lynchings, but racism generally.”

-The band adds “Racism is a virus that mutates, taking on different forms as it adapts to a changing environment.
-It’s mutation is made harder to observe by it being deeply embedded, not only in our traditions and institutions, but also in our unconscious lives.”
+The band adds: “Racism is a virus that mutates, taking on different forms as it adapts to a changing environment.
+Its mutation is made harder to observe by it being deeply embedded, not only in our traditions and institutions, but also in our unconscious lives.”

 Cait Stoddard: Hello!
 My name is Caitlin and my job is writing music news stories and reviewing metal music albums.
 I enjoy collecting vinyl, playing video games, watching movies and going to concerts.